jan-bogaerts/mark/src/generated/mdc_component_props_overwrite.md

 # MarkdownCode > components > toolbar > preferences > view section
 {"ViewSection": {}}
 # MarkdownCode > components > body > results view > results view context menu
 {"ResultsViewContextMenu": {"transformer": "The transformer to be used for the results view.
-This is the current transformer associated with the results view.", "key": "The key for the current fragment.
-This is used to select the GPT model for the current fragment."}}
+This is a required property.", "key": "The key for the current context.
+This is a required property."}}
 # MarkdownCode > components > body > results view
 {"ResultsView": {}}